-HOUSEHOLD AFFAIRS, To Remove Fat From Soup.
+HOUSEHOLD AFFAIRS.
+To Remove Fat From Soup.

 Absorbent cotton is one of the nicest things for removing floating globules of fat from the soup, where the time cannot be allowed for it to cool and harden before reheating and serving.
-Take a small bit of the clean cotton, wipe defily over the top of the soup and every bit of the fat will be absorbed.
+Take a small bit of the clean cotton, wipe deftly over the top of the soup and every bit of the fat will be absorbed.

-A Househeld Disgrace.
+A Household Disgrace.

 There is no justification for the feast and famine principle or the "blue Monday" idea in the home.
-They are ever an arraignment against the intelligence and womanliness of the mistress, mother and home-maker.
-It is the boast of some wives that their hus. bands accept uncomplainingly what-ever is put before them, be its quality what it may.
-Alas, that any woman should make a boast so self-accusing!
-And alas, that any good but mistaken man should become a party to selfish neglectfulness and indolence by his complaisance!-Woman's Home Companion.
+They are ever an arraignment against the intel-ligence and womanliness of the mistress, mother and home-maker.
+It is the boast of some wives that their hus-bands accept uncomplainingly what-ever is put before them, be its quality what it may.
+A las, that any woman should make a boast so self-accusing!
+And alas, that any good but mistaken man should become a party to selfsh man should become a party to selfish neglectfulness and indolence by his complaisance!-Woman's Home Companion.